jeniok12/golang-tdd-example/README.md

 ...
 ```

-Now our test passes but our e2e test is failing because we didn't implemented the actual `QuoteGenerator`.
-We deal with it in a minute, but first of all let's test `quoteHandler` for negative flow.
+Now our test passes but our e2e test is failing because we didn't implement the actual `QuoteGenerator`.
+We deal with it in a minute, but first of all, let's test `quoteHandler` for negative flow.

 We add another test.

 ```golang
 //handlers_test.go
 func TestHandleQuotes_QuoteGeneratorError(t *testing.T) {
   mockQuoteGenerator := MockQuoteGenerator{}